Fruitcake

-Fruitcake (or fruit cake or fruit bread) is a cake made with candied or dried fruit, nuts, and spices, and optionally soaked in spirits.
+Fruitcake or fruit cake is a cake made with candied or dried fruit, nuts, and spices, and optionally soaked in spirits.
 In the United Kingdom, certain rich versions may be iced and decorated.

 Fruitcakes are usually served in celebration of weddings and Christmas.
 Given their rich nature, fruitcakes are most often consumed on their own, as opposed to with condiments (such as butter or cream).
+Fruit cake is different to fruit bread, but may share similar toppings and mixtures.

 History

 The earliest recipe from ancient Rome lists pomegranate seeds, pine nuts, and raisins that were mixed into barley mash.
 In the Middle Ages, honey, spices, and preserved fruits were added.

 Fruitcakes soon proliferated all over Europe.
-Recipes varied greatly in different countries throughout the ages, depending on the available ingredients as well as (in some instances) church regulations forbidding the use of butter, regarding the observance of Fasting.
+Recipes varied greatly in different countries throughout the ages, depending on the available ingredients, as well as (in some instances) church regulations forbidding the use of butter, regarding the observance of Fasting.
 Pope Innocent VIII (1432–1492) finally granted the use of butter, in a written permission known as the ‘Butter Letter' or Butterbrief in 1490, giving permission to Saxony to use milk and butter in the Stollen fruitcakes.

 Starting in the 16th century, sugar from the American Colonies (and the discovery that high concentrations of sugar could preserve fruits) created an excess of candied fruit, thus making fruitcakes more affordable and popular.

-The 17th century English fruitcake was originally yeast-leavened, and the rum and dried fruit helped extend the shelf life of the cake.
+The 17th-century English fruitcake was originally yeast-leavened, with the rum and dried fruit helping to extend the shelf life of the cake.